mozilla-services/kinto-dist/README.rst

 Then:

-The "Back to development" commit cannot be pushed to master because we don't allow pushes to master.

-You can just throw away the commit (``git reset --hard HEAD^``) but the next person to touch the changelog will have to introduce a new heading for the next version.
-Another option is to push the commit and have it be reviewed:

 .. code-block:: bash

-   $ git checkout -b start-X.Y.Z
+   $ git checkout -b prepare-X.(Y + 1).Z
-   $ git push origin start-X.Y.Z
-   $ git checkout master
+   $ postrelease
-   $ git reset --hard origin/master

-Then:

-- Open another PR
+- Open another PR for this back to development commit

 Then: